close

 Geminids meteor shower to peak over the Netherlands next week

 December is here, and that can mean only one thing.
-No, we’re not talking about the Christmas holidays - we’re talking about the Geminids meteor shower, which will peak in skies over the Netherlands next week on December 14.
+No, we’re not talking about the Christmas holidays - we’re talking about the Geminids meteor shower, which will peak in skies over the Netherlands this week on December 13 and 14.

 Hundreds of meteors to be visible in Dutch skies

 Taking its name from - you guessed it - the Gemini constellation, the Geminids are a real highlight of the annual astronomical calendar.
-The meteor shower arrives in the Netherlands every December and provides a meteoric feast for the eyes, with up to 120 meteors visible an hour at the shower’s peak.
+The meteor shower arrives in the Netherlands every December and provides a meteoric feast for the eyes, with between 50 and 150 meteors visible every hour at the shower’s peak.
+Sourced from the 3200 Phaethon asteroid, they enter the earth’s atmosphere at 35 kilometres per second - quite slow by meteor standards - which should make them much easier to see with the naked eye.

 Make sure you’re prepared and know what to look out for: the meteors tend to be bold, white, and quick.
 You won’t need any extra equipment for this shower, but experts advise setting aside at least an hour for stargazing in order to ensure your eyes have time to adapt to the darkness.